keith-merchant-ibm/vpc-on-classic-1/about-resources.md

 Use the search CLI to display tags attached to a resource.
 Use filters to display only the instances you care about, such as `ibmcloud resource search name:` or `ibmcloud resource search 'service_name:is AND type:vpc'`.
 {: tip}

 Large enterprises may want to divide a VPC into resource groups.
 Smaller companies may not need to divide their VPC into resource groups, because all of their team would be using the entire VPC.
-Learn more about [Working with resources](/docs/resources?topic=resources-resource).
+Learn more about [Working with resources](/docs/account?topic=account-manage_resource).

 Not all VPC resources can be assigned to a resource group.
-See the [table above](#about-vpc-infrastructure-resources) for specifics.
+See this [table](#about-vpc-infrastructure-resources) for specifics.
 In addition, assignment of a resource to a resource group can be done ONLY when you create it.
 Resources cannot change resource groups after they are created.
 {: important}

 Defining resource groups requires advance planning.
 Before you set up your {{site.data.keyword.cloud_notm}} VPC, know how you'll assign the resources and the users in your organization to each resource group.